Hacking away at a house

 Our grandchildren are blossoming, now five and three.
 Actually it’s six and nearly four – see how fast they grow!
 We helped a friend celebrate three-score and ten and another friend died.
 In addition Jan has begun to draw her pension.
 A mixed bag I think you’ll agree (that’s our year, not my wife) but overall encouraging.

-In addition to the physical work I do, I take three one-mile walks a day with the dog.
+Doing plenty of physical work is helping me keep fit..
+I also take three one-mile walks a day with the dog.
 That’s three separate miles, morning, noon and eve.
 If I try and do three all in one go my legs get sore and my backside goes numb.
 Having said that, I think I’m walking better now, two and a half years on.
 I can do a mile at a brisk pace without too much discomfort, part of it uphill.
 I certainly couldn’t do that a couple of years ago.

 Though every step is inevitably a step nearer my demise, it’s also paradoxically a step towards avoiding it.
 When first diagnosed I was frightened.
 I could imagine the reaper, in the gloom of the pre-dawn, peering down from the trees on the hill to my left.
 Today I march past determined to deny him another soul.